 Introduction to the Wars Of Woe In Current Days

-The current wars of woe in our country cause one to contemplate a more peaceful time.
-The following is a view from one person who wishes to find a center ground to begin and stop breeding hate.
+Our country's current wars of woe cause one to contemplate a more peaceful time; the following is a view from one who wishes to find a center ground to begin and stop breeding hate.
 Regardless of brokenness or opinion, one would have to agree we are weary and want the powers that be to get together and make things better for our country, all of our country, men, women, and children.
 We want our peace back!
 And we know there is work to do, but when did fighting get us anywhere?
-As for me, I will trust that God has a perfect plan.
-I know that is an excellent centering place to rest.
+I will trust that God has a perfect plan.
+I know it is an excellent centering place to rest.

 Be The Light You Seek

 How can people not weep as the surrounding wars are increasing?
-Even though humanity has learned from history, it would seem the past's civil wars have taught us nothing.
-On the contrary, the state of current affairs has frustrated, and the best of friends and family have chosen banter over discussions or, worse, silence out of fear.
+Even though humanity has learned from history, it would seem the past civil wars have taught us nothing.
+The state of current affairs has frustrated, and the best of friends and family have chosen banter over discussions or, worse, silence out of fear.

 So, communication encounters suffer as the art of compassion languishes.
 The lack of understanding a different perspective or listening to others' stories has become an art no longer practiced, and the separation continues.

 Our vast divide expands as we permit hate to breed with considerable energy replacing meaningful conversations!
 But egos boast, and neither side will agree that there is work to undertake to come to a center.
 Instead, they inflate, their chest bouncing off one another rather than seeking an optimal compromise.
 In contrast, would the art of relational work not move one closer to the genuine movement of centering?
 In any relationship, for success, the two parties must work together.
-First, come to know the other, second, understand the view, and lastly, learn to compromise for a functional outcome.
+First, come to know the other; second, understand the view; and last, learn to compromise for a functional outcome.

 A radiating campfire in wartime or at peace draws one near as the glow illuminates in the distance.
 The generous warmth of an intimate fire gathers wanderers.
 Disoriented, they seek sustenance or a resting place to energize their hearts again.
 Coming together in a discussion by firelight is a peaceful place to rest and address the next steps.

-During the lull of the noise, may we approach the soft amber of a campfire to quiet us long enough to hear the sweet crackles of enlightenment?
-Above all, please open minds to enhance the possibility of realizing that it requires repair when something breaks.
-That can mean physical, emotional, or with the leadership of a home, or dare I say country.
-We better want to work together to make things right unless we want to be a throwaway society.
+During the noise lull, may we approach the soft amber of a campfire to quiet us long enough to hear the sweet crackles of enlightenment?
+Above all, please open your mind to enhance the possibility of realizing that it requires repair when something breaks.
+That can mean physical, emotional, or with the leadership of a home or country.
+We better work together to make things right unless we want to be a throwaway society.

 Lion Is Still the Lamb

-With guidance, even the faintest of heart coddles in thy spirituous fire.
+With guidance, even the faintest of hearts coddles in thy spirituous fire.
 However, denial of whence it came curtails its dwelling in the soul of man.

 Mindful of the stripes that healed so long ago, no longer at war, the battle won!
 Now to choose the grace, that is enough!
 But will the world see that we knew the cause of our refuge?
 One has to wonder if the cinder glow can prevail amidst the battle that deflects from their ignition.

 The generals squawk for power as they seek their importance.
 As a result, conscious centering falls apart.
-Thus, the firelight restrains to smoke and ash upon the field.
-The wicked fog of disillusionment stifles; meanwhile, the faithful embers smolder.
+Thus, the firelight restrains smoke and ash on the field.
+The wicked fog of disillusionment stifles meanwhile, the faithful embers smolder.

 Fueled with servant breath, the dove supplies the Kindle branch.
 Grateful for this generosity that never abandons to revitalize those desirous of healing.